mdi-group/mdi-group.github.io/_pages/join-us.md

 nav_order: 6
 ---

-We always welcome enquiries abou joining the group.
+We always welcome enquiries about joining the group.
 We also sometimes have open positions.

 For enquiries email: `k [dot] butler [at] qmul [dot] ac [dot] uk`